 Tip #5 Sales Dialing Automation Integrated with CRM Makes List Dialing Feasible

 Using technology can help companies boost their sales velocity (i.e. shorten the sales cycle), increase outbound calling productivity, and reduce administrative costs.
-Sales dialing technology uses lists created by CRM systems like Salesforce.com or Oracle CRM on Demand.
+Sales dialing software uses lists created by CRM systems like Salesforce.com or Oracle CRM on Demand.
 When sales reps. complete conversations they can record their activity notes and instantly synchronize with the CRM.
 This tight integration eliminates duplicate entries and allows reps. and managers to monitor calling activity on a real-time basis.Continue reading